What Should You Not Say to Your Insurance Company After an Accident?

 Insurance companies are businesses at the end of the day and focus on paying out as few claims as possible.
 You must use caution and cover your back because insurance adjusters will not do it for you.
 They will jump at any opportunity to ask you questions and use your words against you.

 Instead of speaking to an insurance company, always refer all communications to your car accident attorney.
 Turning over communications to an experienced legal professional will ensure you do not accidentally say anything wrong.
-Your lawyer will handle every step of your claim, and all negotiations will go through them.
+Your personal injury lawyer will handle every step of your claim, and all negotiations will go through them.
 This can eliminate your concerns about what not to say and focus on your medical care instead of constant calls with insurance adjusters.

 Filing a Claim After an Accident